 Depositing cheques/instruments drawn in foreign currency

-Inward remittance in foreign currency or Indian Rupees from abroad
+Inward remittance in foreign currency or in Indian Rupees from abroad

 Transfer from another NRE or FCNR account